chicanancom/cs50-finalproject/README.md

 #### Video Demo:  <URL HERE>
 #### Description: my personal text editor
 ## Overview:
-This project is a simple text editor application built using Python and the Tkinter library.
+This project is a simple text editor application built using Python, Tkinter library and winreg to register application.
 It provides basic text editing features such as creating new files, opening existing files, saving files, cutting, copying, and pasting text, selecting all text, and indenting text.
 Additionally, it supports keyboard shortcuts for common tasks.
 Automatically register applications to open files on windows when open.
 Can runs without python installed.
 Users can adjust the text area size by resizing the main window to suit their preferences and customize the font of the text area to improve readability.

+## About
+This project is developed as final project for Harvard University's CS50x Introduction to Computer Science Course.

+This is an idea I came up while my microsoft office out of date.

 ## Components Explanation:
 #### Main Window: